suzaku-io/boopickle/README.md

 - Special optimization for UUID and numeric strings
 - Zero dependencies
 - Scala 2.11 (no Scala 2.10.x support at the moment)
+- All modern browsers are supported (not IE9 and below, though)

 ## Getting started